foundersandcoders/old-fac5-coursebook/week2/index.md

 #Example of a HTTP Request in JS

 This document explains each section of the code in 'index.html'.
-It will take you through how tocreate a new HTTP object, retrieve text from a file (name.txt) and display the result on the page.
+It will take you through how to create a new HTTP object, retrieve text from a file (name.txt) and display the result on the page without having to reload the page.

 For an introduction to HTTP Requests read the [README](https://github.com/nikhilaravi/fac5/blob/nikkinotes/week2/FrontEndREADME.md) first!

 First set up the HTML file.
-Within the body create a paragraph with an id of 'response'.
-This will display the contents of the file we will call later on.
+Within the body, create a paragraph with an id of 'response'.
+This will display the contents of the file we will get data from in our HTTP Request.

 ``` html
 <p id="response">Contents of the file</p>